 Fabric: 92% Organic Cotton and 8% Spandex.

-I was really excited to try this bra.
+I was really excited to try this BPA-free sports bra.
 It states that it’s low impact, so I didn’t have high expectations in terms of support for high-impact workouts.
 But finding a good low-impact workout bra is tough, too.

 As much as I wanted to love this bra, I feel like it’s better fitted for people with smaller breasts.